ErazerBrecht/CodeGenie/README.md

 It's a view only project.
 It's allowed to to add issues, but only allowed people will have write access to this repo.
 This project is owned by [AP Hogeschool](https://www.ap.be).
 You're not allowed to use this code for any use!

+This project is shared for educational purposes.

-ANY modification / publication is **ILLEGAL**, **FORKING** this repo without acceptance is not allowed You don't have the right for using the code / idea for commercial purposes.
+ANY modification / publication is **ILLEGAL** without permission!</br>
+**FORKING** this repo without acceptance is not allowed!

+You don't have the right for using this code / idea for commercial purposes.

-You accept this disclaimer before reading any further!
+You accept this disclaimer before reading any further! </br>
-Any legal questions about this code.
-Please contact Tim Dams (tim.dams@ap.be)
+Any legal questions about this code, please contact Tim Dams (tim.dams@ap.be).

 ###Introduction
 The idea of this project is invented by Tim Dams.